LiKev12/AvalonApp/README.md

 ##

+**Q:** I accidentally closed my browser, can I still rejoin the game?

+**A:** Yes, please log back in and rejoin the game room.

+##

 **Q:** The game seems frozen / I'm not sure what to do.

 **A:** First, make sure you've read the rules and are familiar with the game.
 For example, if the game has Excalibur enabled, the team leader must first designate a fellow player to give Excalibur before the team can be proposed.
 Reading the game transcript can also be helpful to see which action is pending.
-If everything seems in place and the UI is not correctly reflecting the game state, please refresh the game and rejoin the room.
+If everything seems in place and you believe the UI is not correctly reflecting the game state, please refresh the game and rejoin the room.

 ##